 - Property offences

-- Crimes of violence & sexual offences
+- Crimes of violence & sexual offences (including sexual assault and historical allegations of sexual assault)

 - Fraud & Economic crimes